tuosuniversity/Vellum/Output/EN/Bend_Before_You_Break/Chapter_4_Consent_Based_Living.md

 ## Article 1

-**SEO-Optimized Title:** Beyond Observation: The Science of Your Brain's "Perceptual Contract" with Reality
+ Beyond Observation: The Science of Your Brain's "Perceptual Contract" with Reality

 **Article Body:**